vitoyxyz/pick_a_book/README.md

 ## Introduction

-This is a small automated app that picks the best book by genre by your choice from Amazon.
+This is a small automated app that picks the best book by genre by your choice from Amazon with puppeteer.

 **Prerequisites**